-Harm reduction ensures that youth who do not want to, or feel they cannot, abstain from drug use are met where they are at and are provided with strategies to engage in safer practices such as not sharing needles and not exchanging sex for drugs.
+Harm reduction ensures that youth who do not want to, or feel they cannot, abstain from drug use are met on their terms and are provided with strategies to engage in safer practices; such as not sharing needles or exchanging sex for drugs.
 If youth understand the benefits of these safer practices, they may be further motivated to reduce overall drug use (Kidd et al, 2018).
-Here are examples of harm reduction interventions that can help reduce the risk of transmitting blood-borne infections as well as other harms associated with drug use among street involved youth:
+Here are examples of harm reduction interventions that can help reduce the risk of transmitting blood-borne infections, as well as other harms associated with drug use among street involved youth:

 - Methadone Programs

 - Safe injection sites

 We believe that harm reduction is critical for the wellbeing of youth, resulting in building strong, trusting relationships with youth on the streets.

 Kidd, S., Slesnick, N., Frederick, T., Karabanow, J., Gaetz, S. (2018).
 Mental Health and Addiction Interventions for Youth Experiencing Homelessness: Practical Strategies for Front-line Providers.
 Toronto: Canadian Observatory on Homelessness Press.

 Non-judgmental care means that our staff does not judge the situations of others while delivering services in an accepting, genuine, and empathetic way.
 RaY staff works to develop trusting and respectful relationships with participants.
 As youth who experience homelessness or street entrenchment face numerous challenges that can lead to personal vulnerability, unsafe or unhealthy decision making, providing non-judgmental care is essential to helping promote an individual’s mental, physical, emotional and spiritual health.
 The relationships between staff and participants is built upon a foundation which allows the participant to speak openly and honestly about their circumstances, making the service delivery responses work to help promote self-dignity, respect, and ensure the participant feels safe and supported the entire way.